zeroc00I/TwitterToTelegram/README.md

 -------------
 ## TODO:
 1 - Ignore utf8 characters, such as "â".
-We're having problems with Telegram Api after the url encode proccess %e2
+We're having problems with Telegram Api after the url encode proccess %e2 Should be %C3%A3

 2 - Ignore pinned tweets in order to trully return last tweet